dapr/php-sdk/daprdocs/content/en/php-sdk-docs/php-serialization.md

 }
 ```

-This works for any time that we have full ownership over, however, it doesn't work for classes from libraries or PHP itself.
+This works for any type that we have full ownership over, however, it doesn't work for classes from libraries or PHP itself.
 For that, you need to register a custom serializer with the DI container:

 ```php